common-nighthawk/go-figure/README.md

 Please note that font names are case sensitive.

-Because of the separation between the executable (binary) Go creates and the source code, this lookup sometimes fails (*glaces at Windows*).
+`NewFigureWithFont`, on the other hand, accepts the font file directly.

-Therefore, `NewFigureWithFont` accepts the font file directly.
+This allows you to BYOF (bring your own font).
 Provide the absolute path to the flf.
-You can point to the file the comes with this project or you can store the file anywhere you'd like and use that location.
+You can point to a file the comes with this project or you can store the file anywhere you'd like and use that location.

 The font files are available in the [fonts folder](https://github.com/common-nighthawk/go-figure/tree/master/fonts)